 x.js xGetElementById, xGetElementsByTagName, xGetElementsByClassName, xMoveTo, xLeft, xTop, xPageX, xPageY, xScrollLeft, xScrollTop, xHasPoint, xResizeTo, xWidth, xHeight, xClientWidth, xClientHeight, xStyle, xOpacity, xGetComputedStyle, xCamelize, xDef, xStr, xNum, xLibrary. xAddEventListener, xRemoveEventListener, xEvent, xStopPropagation, xPreventDefault, xEachE, xEachN, xOffset.

-This folder contains the actual library.
-It contains .xml and .js files.
+files.
 There is an XML file and a Javascript file for every symbol in the library.
 So, the X Library is not made up of a few files which each contain many functions and objects.
 All the functions and objects (symbols) in the X Library are each in individual files.
 This separation into individual files, along with the dependency information in the XML file, allows you to create a library file which only contains the X symbols your application uses.
-XC completely automates this task.
+The X Tools completely automate this task.

 Read more about the structure of X. Use the X Viewer to browse the sources and documentation for all X Library symbols.